 Transitioning to a public company can have extensive tax implications and may also involve a company establishing a new tax function within its finance organization.
 Key considerations for both internal and external tax teams include:

-• Legal Tax Structure: Companies should reevaluate their current tax structure and consider if it is optimal for a public company environment.
+- Legal tax structure: Companies should reevaluate their current tax structure and consider if it is optimal for a public company environment.

-• Internal Controls: Companies should assess and implement tax-related internal controls, particularly where a company is establishing a new tax function.
+- Internal controls: Companies should assess and implement tax-related internal controls, particularly where a company is establishing a new tax function.

-• Tax Position: Companies should assess tax positions to ensure there is an appropriate tax plan in place in advance of a transition to operating as a public company.
+- Tax position: Companies should assess tax positions to ensure there is an appropriate tax plan in place in advance of a transition to operating as a public company.

-In addition to the roles listed above, other parties a company will have to consider engaging in an IPO include compensation specialists, financial printers, and investor relations firms.
 In our extensive experience, we have found early planning for an anticipated IPO, including assembling the IPO team, to be a critical step in ensuring a successful and efficient IPO process.

 For expert support on the IPO journey, contact CrossCountry Consulting.